Teenage Drug Abuse: Symptoms, Treatment & Recovery

 Adults who take prescription drugs with the potential for abuse should be aware that many teen drug experimentations begin at home.
 Consider keeping your prescription drugs locked up or hidden from view.

-Drug Dependence and Drug Tolerance
+What’s the Difference Between Drug Dependence and Drug Tolerance?

 Drug dependence and tolerance are two issues that often present before a teen goes on to develop an addiction.
 Drug tolerance occurs when the body grows used to the drug and the user needs to ingest more that they used to in order to feel the same effects.